yidaiqiushen/SPL-MLL/README.md

   `python main.py --load=True`

 ## Training
-Enter to the path /model/src, and you can simply run the code in the following way:
+Enter to the path /model/src, and you can adjust some hyperparameters in `parser.py` and run the code in the following way:

   `python main.py --load=False`

+## Citation
+If you find that SPL-MLL helps your research, please cite our paper.

+## Questions
+For any additional questions, feel free to email lijunbing@tju.edu.cn.